gpg/gpg4win/doc/README.en.txt

 New in Gpg4win version !VERSION! (!BUILD_ISODATE!)
 -----------------------------------------

+- Gpg4win-3.1.7 is a minor update over 3.1.6 to fix regressions introduced in 3.1.6.
+The changes for 3.1.6 are:

 - Kleopatra: An issue has been fixed that could cause Kleopatra to generate broken TAR archives.
 (T4332) If you are affected see: